wellsaid-labs/tts-evaluation/docs/PREPROCESSING_DATASETS.md

     └── ....
 ```

+As in any other data modeling, the problem must be clearly defined.
+For example, the data should not
+include random and unexplained variations in the voice-over.
+This is a non exhaustive list of
-In order to assure data consistency, you'll want to pay attention to these items:
+consistencies to pay attention too:

 - All files in `/scripts/` must be `.csv` files.
 - All files in `/recordings/` must be audio files.
 - There must be the same number of script files as there are audio files.
 - The script and audio files must be named similarly.
-More specifically, the script uses
+More specifically, the examples use
-  https://en.wikipedia.org/wiki/Natural_sort_order to pair the script and audio files together.
+  `sort --human-numeric-sort` to pair the script and audio files together.
+Pay attention to the sort
-  Pay attention to the natural sort order of the files in each directory; you may need to do some
+  order of the files in each directory; you may need to do some renaming.
-  renaming.
 - The file size of each audio file stored in `recordings` are _similar_ in size and appropriate for
   the length of the script text.
 - The script files are normalized such that any odd characters or phrases that the voice actor